 Sarah Klein is an artist, educator and curator based in San Francisco.
-She creates narrative and abstract stop-motion animations with paper cutouts and live-action footage.
+She creates narrative and abstract stop-motion animations with silk screen prints, paper cutouts and live-action footage.
 In her print based work she reveals hidden animations through common and uncanny forms.
 Klein often collaborates with other artists, musicians and writers to make new works that go beyond her own methods.

 She is the founder of the Stop & Go screening program that features animations by visual artists and filmmakers.
-She also curates for the San Francisco branch of the Peephole Cinema.
+She also curates the San Francisco branch of the Peephole Cinema.

 Klein is the illustrator and co-owner of the Local Foods Wheel.
 She illustrated the book "Secrets Kids Know and What Adults Oughta Learn" by Allen Klein.
 The book will be published by Viva Editions this Fall.